Use this free on-line guide to diagnose problems and make repairs around your home. Find parts and supplies too.

 The plumbing fixtures in your home are connected by two basic systems: water supply and drainage.

-The water supply consists of an incoming cold water main, which splits off to the hot water heater and to each of the cold water taps.
+The water supply consists of an incoming cold water main, which splits off to the hot water heater or boiler and to each of the cold water taps.
 The hot water main begins at the water heater and branches off to each of the hot water taps.
 Supply lines can be steel, copper or plastic and are commonly range from 1 inch down to 1/2 inch.
 The water supply is under pressure, precisely what pressure varies by the water source (municipal supply, well, cistern) but 40-50 psi (pounds per square inch) is considered good.
 Too high of pressure, generally 80 psi or higher, can result in damage to fixtures, appliances and pipes.
 Too low of pressure results in weak flow at the tap and is simply inconvenient.
 Pressure boosters can be used to increase water pressure and regulators can be used to reduce pressure.

 The drainage system is referred to as the DWV system for drain, waste and vent.
 DWV pipe can be iron, steel or plastic and typically ranges in size from 1 1/2 inches up to 4 inches or more.
 Most new installations use plastic pipe.
 The DWV system differs from the supply in that it is not under pressure.
 Waste water travels simply by gravity.
 The waste lines in your home are carefully arranged to allow for a downward slope all the way out to your sewer or septic system.
 In cases where a continuous slope is impossible or waste water must travel uphill, pumps are employed to move the waste water.